Pranavjeet-Naidu/ConGo/step_1_rootFS+namespaces/README.md

-# step_1

-This repository provides a simple container runtime written in Go.
+provides a simple container runtime written in Go.
 It leverages Linux namespaces, cgroups, and chroot to isolate processes.

 ## New Changes